brandonjreid/programmingBasics/README.md

 3. (After #1) Use multiple images for the player sprite (running vs jumping).
 Switch to the jumping image while the player is in the air (and switch back).
 4. Use an image/texture for platforms
 5. Create a You Win! screen after the last level
-6. Create an enemy that moves in one direction, add collision detection and a game over screen.
+6. Create an enemy that moves in one direction.
+Add collision detection and a game over screen.
+7. Create a floor instead of running on the bottom of the screen.
+Add a pit and go to game over screen if the player falls in.